SoftwareAG/c8y-docs/src/render/guides/concepts/applications/microservices.html.md

 ### Microservice manifest

 The microservice manifest provides the required settings to manage microservice instances and the Cumulocity application.
-Refer to the [Microservice manifest reference](/guides/reference/microservice-manifest) in the Reference Guide to see the full list of options.
+Refer to the [Microservice manifest reference](/guides/reference/microservice-manifest) in the Reference guide to see the full list of options.

 ### Microservice isolation levels